 - Log in to the GWeb login page

-- Enter your GWid and PIN
+- Enter your GW NetID and password

 3. Select ‘Student Records & Registration Menu’, then ‘Registration Menu’.
 Click ‘Register, Drop and/or Add Classes’ and select the appropriate semester.